Rudolph Karstadt

 Rudolph Karstadt (16 February 1856 – 15 December 1944 in Schwerin) was a German entrepreneur.

 Biography

 Karstadt was born in Grevesmühlen near Lübeck on 16 February 1856, he apprenticed in Rostock and then worked in his father’s textile shop in Schwerin.

 With a loan of 1000 thaler from his father and with the help of his two sisters, Karstadt opened his first store, ″Tuch-, Manufaktur- und Konfektionsgeschäft" at the Krämerstr.
 4 in Wismar on 14 May 1881.

 In 1919 Karstadt AG and Theodor Althoff KG merged.

 By 1920 he owned over 30 shops across Germany.
-The Karstadt Warenhaus AG, which is what his chain of stores was called by 1920, continues as Arcandor.
+The Karstadt Warenhaus AG, which is what his chain of stores was called by 1920, continued as Arcandor from 1999 until 2009 after a merger with Quelle AG.

 Karstadt lost most of his private fortune in the Great Depression and left the board of the Karstadt AG in 1932.